-LinkedIn isn’t just for professionals and job seekers, it is the best marketplace for Business-to-Business (B2B) sales transactions.
-Even though millions of professionals use LinkedIn every day to grow their networks and careers, you can also use LinkedIn to grow your business.
+LinkedIn isn’t just for professionals and job seekers, and it is the best marketplace for Business-to-Business (B2B) sales transactions.
+Even though millions of professionals use LinkedIn daily to grow their networks and careers, you can also use LinkedIn to grow your business.

-In this post, we will be exploring three (3) great tips on how small businesses in Nigeria can leverage the power in LinkedIn’s audience for growth and sales lead.
-This tips have proved to work overs years and are still very much effective and applicable to Nigeria businesses.
+In this post, we will be exploring three (3) great tips on how small businesses in Nigeria can leverage the power of LinkedIn’s audience for growth and sales leads.
+These tips have proved to work over the years and are still very much effective and applicable to Nigerian businesses.

 Also Read: 10 Tools For Generating New Business Leads.